rolandtoth/FilterBox/README.md

 Returns the total number of items.

+### getFilter()

+Returns the main input's value.

+### getHidden()

+Returns the number of hidden items.

+### getTarget()

+Returns the main target DOM element.

+### getInput()

+Returns the main input DOM element.

+### enableHighlight()

+Enables or disables the highlight feature.
+Accepts `true` or `false`.

+### filter(searchterm)

+*Parameters: searchterm (string) or none*

+Filters the main target, just like if you typed something into the main input.

+### focus()

+Moves focus to the main input, which triggers the focus event.

+FilterBox adds `data-filter` attributes to the DOM only when the main input is first focused, so this method can be used to force a full init.

+### update()

+Updates the main target and also the attached displays.

+### clear()

+Sets the main input empty and shows all items of the main target.

+### destroy()

+Removes the FilterBox instance in question and its event listeners.

+### updateDisplays()

+Updates attached displays' texts, if there's any.
+FilterBox does this automatically but sometimes you may need to use it.

-## setZebra()
+### setZebra()

-Unfortunately CSS `nth-child` does not work well with FilterBox as items are not removed from the DOM but only made hidden, so zebra striping will fail.
+CSS `nth-child` does not work well with FilterBox as items are not removed from the DOM but only made hidden, so zebra striping will fail on filter.
 To overcome this, call setZebra() to re-add striping.

-FilterBox will do this automatically internally, you will need to do it only if the main target is modified from outside.
+FilterBox will do this automatically internally, you will need to do it only if the main target is modified from outside, eg. when using another library to sort table columns.

+### toggleHide(element, hide)

+*Parameters: element (DOM element), hide (boolean)*

+A helper method to hide or show DOM elements, eg. for hiding a no-result display.
+Uses the library's own CSS.

+First parameter is the DOM element for which you would like to toggle visibility and the second is a boolean (`true` hides the element).

 ## Callbacks